keaukraine/webgl-buddha/README.md

 * WebGL initialization code is based on http://learningwebgl.com/ tutorials
 * Google Play and the Google Play logo are trademarks of Google LLC.

-#License
+# License

 **The MIT License**

-Copyright (c) 2016 Oleksandr Popov, Dmytro Popov
+Copyright (c) 2018 Oleksandr Popov, Dmytro Popov

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: